Fuqing: Economy

-Overseas Fuqing
+Overseas Fuqing People

 Fuqing, as well as most of the rest of Fujian, is known for its large number of emigrants, or huaqiao.
-The first wave of emigration started in 1940s; most common destinations during that time were Indonesia, Singapore, and East Malaysia.
+The first wave of emigration started in late 19th century; the most common destinations during that time were Indonesia, Singapore, and East Malaysia.
 Some became among the richest men in Southeast Asia, e.g. Sudono Salim (Salim Group), Hendra Rahardja, Rachman Halim (Gudang Garam), Henry Kwee Hian Liong (Pontiac Land Group).